shipengqi/commitizen/README.md

 ## Configuration

-You can set configuration file that `.czrc` at repository root or home directory.
+You can set configuration file that `.czrc` at repository root, home directory, or the $XDG_CONFIG_HOME/commitizen directory.
 The configuration file that located in repository root have a priority over the one in home directory.
 The format is the same as the following:

 ```yaml
 name: default